A Model for Line Absorption and Emission from Turbulent Mixing Layers: Results

-\item {\it Multiphase}: These simulations have strong cooling ($\Lambda_0=128$) and lie in the high Da regime.
-In this case, although $\kappa_{\rm turb}$ is larger than $\kappa$, the multiphase structure of the mixing layer means that the thickness of the interface locally is still set by $\kappa$.
+\item {\it Multiphase}: The rest of the simulations have strong cooling ($\Lambda_{128}$) and hence lie in the high Da regime.
+Although $\kappa_{\rm turb}$ is larger than $\kappa_{\rm cond}$, the multiphase structure of the mixing layer means that the thickness of the interface locally is still set by $\kappa_{\rm cond}$.
 We show simulations for a range of $\alpha$, including one with no explicit conduction (blue line) which hence only has numerical diffusivity ($\alpha=-1$, blue dashed line).
 The simulation with a Spitzer scaling (pink line) differs from the $\alpha=2.5$ model for $T < 3 \times 10^{5}$~K. This is because the Field length at lower temperatures is unresolved, as we now discuss. \end{itemize}